z4nr34l/tremor/README.md

 ## Example

-With tremor creating an analyticl interface is easy.
+With tremor creating an analytical interface is easy.
 <br>
 <br>